Factbox: SoftBank's ever-growing mountain of debt

 On the other hand, Japan-based rating agency JCR rates SoftBank A-, which is investment grade according to its scale.

-Credit-default swaps protecting SoftBank’s debt for five years cost 234 basis points, the second highest among all Japanese corporates behind shipper Kawasaki Kisen Kaisha Ltd.
+Credit-default swaps protecting SoftBank’s debt for five years were quoted at 226 basis points, the second highest among all Japanese corporates behind shipper Kawasaki Kisen Kaisha Ltd.

 Moody’s calculations show that SoftBank’s interest coverage ratio is 1.3.
 That means the group’s income, mostly from the Japanese telecom unit SoftBank Corp (9434.T), is enough to service its debt with just a bit left over.